 The Faculty of Arts at the University of Melbourne brings together leading scholars across 40 disciplines of study in the Humanities and Social Sciences.
 Our academic staff are of international standing and committed to excellence in teaching and research.

-The Faculty is home to the University's first degree, the Bachelor of Arts, which is one of the most sought-after degrees in Australia, consistently attracting outstanding students from around the country and internationally.
+The Faculty is home to the University's first degree, the Bachelor of Arts, which is one of the most soughtafter degrees in Australia, consistently attracting outstanding students from around the country and internationally.
 Our teaching programs encourage critical inquiry, creativity, global perspectives and the questioning of ideas.
 In 2016, the Faculty opened Arts West - an award-winning building in the heart of the historic campus and a new home for the Bachelor of Arts.
 Arts West supports active and informal learning through object-based learning laboratories and purpose-built teaching spaces which has transformed teaching and learning in the Humanities and Social Sciences, setting a new benchmark in the Asia region.

 Our Graduate School of Humanities and Social Sciences offers 19 professionally oriented Masters programs, including Arts and Cultural Management, Applied Linguistics, Global Media Communication, International Relations and Public Policy and Management.
 The Graduate School also houses our outstanding PhD program.

-Over its 150-year history, the Faculty has produced leaders in a wide range of fields, including government, business, creative industries and media, community and not-forprofit organisations.
+Over its 150-year history, the Faculty has produced leaders in a wide range of fields, including government, business, creative industries and media, community and not-for- profit organisations.
 The Faculty maintains strong strategic relationships with leading international universities through joint teaching collaborations, research projects and student exchange programs.
-Partnerships with government, notfor-profit and private organisations facilitate work integrated learning opportunities for our students and research collaboration with our researchers.
+Partnerships with government, not-for-profit and private organisations facilitate work integrated learning opportunities for our students and research collaboration with our researchers.
 The Faculty has an active and vibrant outreach program, promoting lifelong learning in the Humanities and Social Sciences.

-Our community includes over 450 academic and professional staff, 10,000 students across professional staff, 10,000 students across undergraduate, graduate coursework and research higher degree programs, and a strong and active alumni population of over 70,000 worldwide.
+Our community includes over 450 academic and professional staff, 10,000 students across undergraduate, graduate coursework and research higher degree programs, and a strong and active alumni population of over 70,000 worldwide.

-The Faculty actively seeks to welcome and value the unique contributions of people from all backgrounds and is committed to diversity and inclusion practices to achieve our vision.
+The Faculty promotes a workplace that actively seeks to welcome and value the unique contributions of people from all backgrounds.
 Our Faculty has gender parity across all levels and supports its staff through initiatives such as the Faculty of Arts Conference Childcare Support Scheme, the Faculty's mentoring program and the Divisional Indigenous Development Plan (DIDP).
+The Faculty is committed to diversity and inclusion and promotes a workplace that actively seeks to include, welcome and value unique contributions of all people, including Aboriginal and Torres Strait Islanders, culturally and linguistically diverse people, LGBTIQ+, deaf, disabled and neurodiverse people.